Managing swim lanes#

 Instead of the project-centered view, you can use the swim lane feature to display a user-based view of your value stream data.
 A swim lane organizes the value stream into a table.
 The table columns represent value stream stages, and the rows represent users, as shown in the following illustration:

-The project particles displayed on the Swim Lanes tab are the same as those displayed on the Value stream tab.
+The project dots displayed on the Swim Lanes tab are the same as those displayed on the Value stream tab.
 You do not have to do any additional configuration to enable swim lanes.
-Because particles are organized by user, you can quickly determine if a particular user is overloaded, for example.
+Because dots are organized by user, you can quickly determine if a particular user is overloaded, for example.

-If a cell has 12 or more particles, particles are summarized by priority.
-In the accompanying figure, User 5 has 17 particles in the PROD stage; 4 with
+If a cell has 12 or more dots, dots are summarized by priority.
+In the accompanying figure, User 5 has 17 dots in the PROD stage; 4 with

 Medium priority, 1 with